MrVaath/Cognifide_UI_homework/README.md

   - Filters (buttons in the navigation) are automatically rendered based on all available sites in the photos.
   - Modal can be closed by clicking button or outside container.
   - Transitions and some animations (zoom and scale).
+  - Added and configured webpack.
+  - Added preprocessor and converted css to scss.

 ## Additionial